bkrabach/recipe-executor/recipes/recipe_executor/components/steps/read_files/read_files_docs.md

 - For a single file: an empty string is stored in the context
 - For multiple files with `merge_mode: "concat"`: the missing file is skipped in the concatenated result
-- For multiple files with `merge_mode: "dict"`: an empty string is stored for that file’s key
+- For multiple files with `merge_mode: "dict"`: the missing file is omitted from the dictionary

 ## Common Use Cases